Pandya dynasty: Etymology and origin legends

 The etymology of Pandya is still a matter of considerable speculation among scholars.
 One theory is that the word pandya is derived from the ancient Tamil word "pandu" meaning "old".
-The theory suggests that in early historic Tamil lexicon the word pandya means old country in contrast with Chola meaning new country, Chera meaning hill country and Pallava meaning branch in Sanskrit.
+The theory suggests that in early historic Tamil lexicon the word pandya means old country in contrast with Chola meaning new country, Chera meaning hill country and Pallava meaning branch.
 Another theory is that the word Pandya is derived from the Sanskrit word Pandu to mean white or pale, in reference to king Pandu and the Pandavas.
 Apart from these derivations mentioned, several other theories do appear in historical studies.

-According to the ancient Tamil legends, the three brothers Cheran, Cholan and Pandyan ruled in common at the southern city of Korkai.
+Tamil legends narrate an origin myth for the three crowned kings, described by K. A. Nilakanta Sastri as a legend similar to that of Romulus and Remus.
+According to the myth, the three brothers Cheran, Cholan and Pandyan ruled in common at the southern city of Korkai.
 While Pandya remained at home, his two brothers Cheran and Cholan after a separation founded their own kingdoms in north and west.
-Epic poem Silappatikaram mentions that the emblem of the Pandyas was that of a fish.
+The epic poem Silappatikaram mentions that the emblem of the Pandyas was that of a fish.

 Indian traditions such as the Great Epics and the Puranas often associate southern India with Sage Agastya (who had his ashrama in the south).
 Agastya appears prominently in medieval Tamil literature also.

-Folklores attribute Alli Rani (meaning "the queen Alli") as one of the early historic rulers of the Pandyas.
+Ceylonese folklores attribute Alli Rani (meaning "the queen Alli") as one of the early historic rulers of the Pandyas.
 She is attributed as an "amazonian queen" whose servants were men and administrative officials and army were women.
 She is thought of ruling the whole western and northern coast of Sri Lanka from her capital Kudiramalai, where remains of what is thought of as her fort are found.
 She is sometimes seen as an incarnation of the Pandya associated gods, Meenakshi and Kannagi.

-Chandra-vamsa
+Chandravamsha

-The medieval Pandya kings were claimed to have belonged to the Chandra-vamsa or the Lunar Race.
-They claimed Pururavas and Nahusha as ancestors.
-Pururavas is listed as one of the ancestors in the Velvikudi Inscription of Nedunjadaiyan Varaguna-varman I (Jatila Parantaka Nedunjadaiyan).
+The medieval Pandya kings claimed to belong to the Chandravamsha or the Lunar Race.
+They claimed Pururavas and Nahusha as their ancestors.
+Pururavas is listed as one of their ancestors in the Velvikudi Inscription of Nedunjadaiyan Varaguna-varman I (Jatila Parantaka Nedunjadaiyan).

 Sources of Pandya history

-The Greek ambassador to Chandragupta Maurya, Megasthenes mentions Queens of Pandyas as 'Pandaia' and locates them in the south of India extending into the ocean.
+The Greek ambassador to Chandragupta Maurya, Megasthenes mentions the Queen of the Pandyas as 'Pandaia' and locates them in the south of India extending into the ocean.
 It consisted of 365 villages which met the needs of the royal palace each day of the year.
-He described the queen Pandaie as daughter of Heracles (by some author as Shiva or Krishna).
+He described the queen Pandaie as daughter of Heracles (by some authors as Shiva or Krishna).
 Madurai, capital of Pandyas is mentioned in Kautilya's Arthashastra (4th century BCE) as 'Mathura of the south'.